 You probably heard different definitions for Tantra.

-One thing is sure, Tantra doesn’t mean “sex”, as most people and schools in the Western World tend to think.
+One thing is sure, Tantra doesn’t mean “sex”, as most people and schools in the Western World tend to promote.
 Plenty of Tantric texts don’t talk about sex at all.
-If some do, it’s because sex is the core energy of our existence, and should be embraced with some self-discipline, rather than repressed.
+If some do, it’s because sex is the core energy of our existence, and should be embraced rather than repressed.

-The first time the term Tantra was used, was to define any kind of book containing techniques teaching spiritual knowledge.
+The first time the term Tantra was used, was to define any kind of book that teaches spiritual knowledge.

-Nowadays, I would personally define Tantra as an energetic approach to self-realization, using a myriad of rituals like meditation, pranayama, yoga, mantra…
+Nowadays, I would personally define Tantra as an energetic approach to self-realization, using a myriad of rituals like meditation, pranayama, yoga or mantra…